Blue-Net-Reflections-LLC/voter-ai-chat/design/voter-profile-requirements.md

 ### Residence Address Filter (Georgia)

+- Users can add **multiple** residence address filters.
+- An "Add Address Filter" button triggers a popover to add a new filter instance.
-- The residence address filter is composed of the following fields, each stored as a separate column in the database:
+- Each filter instance contains the following fields, stored as separate columns in the database:
   - Street Number (autocomplete)
   - Pre Direction (autocomplete)
   - Street Name (autocomplete)